 people who aren't.
 This constant unrest can damage the heart.
 Be aware of stress and

 on their labels.
-Paying attention to these numbers will help make sure you eat healthfully.
+Paying attention to these numbers will help make sure you eat healthy.

-Week 10: Find a new activity.
+Week 10.
+Find a new activity.
 This week, try a new sport or activity you enjoy.
 You might

 enjoy water-walking, circuit training, inline skating, or slide aerobics.
+Group fitness

-Week 11: Know what's on the menu.
+Week 11.
+Know what's on the menu.
 When you eat out, try to eat as well as you do at home.
 Ask

 your server how food is prepared.
-Avoid cream sauces, cheese sauces, and
+Don't order cream sauces, cheese sauces, or fried

 fats, and sugars in foods in restaurants.
 Many restaurants have nutrition information